-We have a small 90-acre garlic farm in northwest Beaver County, PA, (formerly known as Enon Valley Garlic) and we are looking for an individual or couple who would like to join our farm community of 4 families.
-You must be reliable, trustworthy, and physically capable, preferably with some farming experience (or willing to learn by doing).
+We have a small 90-acre garlic farm in northwest Beaver County, PA, (formerly known as Enon Valley Garlic) and we are looking for an individual or couple who would like to help us keep the farm viable.
+You must be reliable, trustworthy, and physically capable, preferably with some farming or mechanical experience.

-We are interested in establishing a long-term relationship and offer this opportunity for the right person(s) to become rooted in a small farm life style.
+We are interested in establishing a long-term relationship and view this as an opportunity for the right person(s) to become rooted in a small farm life style.
 The home is in very good shape but it is relatively small and not suitable for more than 4 people.

-In addition to your free home, you will also share in the organic food produced by the farm.
+In addition to your free home, you will also share in the organic food produced on the farm.
 There are also ample opportunities for hunting, fishing and other outdoor activities.

 YOU MUST HAVE IMPECCABLE REFERENCES AND DEMONSTRATE YOUR WILLINGNESS AND ABILITY TO CONTRIBUTE TO THE FARM.